-Gonorrhoea is a sexually transmitted infection and is caused by a bacteria.
-The number of people getting gonorrhoea in Scotland has doubled over the last five years.
+Gonorrhoea is a sexually transmitted infection caused by a bacteria.
+The number of people getting gonorrhoea in Scotland has doubled over the last 5 years.

 How do I get gonorrhoea?

 Gonorrhoea is passed from person to person through unprotected vaginal, anal or oral sex (without a condom).
 It can also be spread by:

 - sharing sex toys that aren't washed or covered with a new condom each time they're used

 - infected semen or vaginal fluid getting into your eye

 - it can also be passed to a newborn during childbirth